George Floyd Square occupied protest: City begins street reopening process

 Unannounced and early in the morning on June 3, Minneapolis city officials removed cement barricades and other objects placed in the streets of the surrounding blocks to prevent the flow of vehicular traffic.
 Though the scene was initially tense as demonstrators chanted and yelled at city workers, the crowd later became more relaxed.
 The Minneapolis Police Department did not participate in the process.
 After city crews left, activists quickly replaced the cement barricades with other objects to continue halting vehicular traffic in the one-block radius around the intersection of 38th Street and Chicago Avenue.

 City crews at George Floyd Square, June 3, 2021.

 City officials left the large fist sculpture in the middle of the intersection and said there were plans to preserve artwork and create a more permanent memorial at the intersection.
-Andrea Jenkins, the Minneapolis city councilor who represented the area, said that most people supported reopening the intersection as part of the community's healing process.
+Andrea Jenkins, a Minneapolis city council member who represented part of the area, said that most people supported reopening the intersection as part of the community's healing process.
 Mayor Frey said the intersection would be forever changed, but that the city would start to restore some services that had been disrupted by street closures.
 The sudden action provoked anger in some of the community.
 Several activists spoke out at a press conference that afternoon in opposition to the city's action.
-Jaylani Hussein, director of the Minnesota Council on American-Islamic Relations, said it was an attempt to "delete history".

 By June 4, activists had restored much of the intersection to the way it was before and re-blocked vehicular traffic by erecting makeshift barricades, reinstalling a garden and other amenities, and putting up additional artwork.
 Activists pledged to continue protesting until their demands were met.
 On June 20, for the first time in over a year, vehicular traffic resumed through the intersection under the city's phased reopening process.
 Despite the reopening, the area of the square remained the location of active protest.